Within Close Range: The Checkered Beacon

 Until galloping across the graves,

-he saw a ghostly, pony-sized sight.
+he saw a ghostly, pony-sized sight,

-Bad bangs bouncing in the soupy light.
+bouncing in the soupy light.

 Pursued closely by a tall, beautiful, blonde